harness/developer-hub/docs/platform/secrets/secrets-management/add-a-cyberark-conjur-custom-secret-manager.md

 4. Enter a **Name** for your Custom Secret Manager.
 Select **Continue**.
 5. Select **Select Template**.
 The Template Library appears with all the [Secret Manager Templates](../../templates/create-a-secret-manager-template.md) listed.
-6. Select the desired scope and select a Secret Manager Template from the Template Library.
+6. Select the desired scope and select a your CyberArk Conjur Secret Manager template from the Template Library.

    ![](../../secrets/static/custom-secret-manager-35.png)